cbinding/yearspans/README.md

 Note this is a Python reworking of some earlier C# .NET project work (https://github.com/cbinding/timespans)

 ## Background ##
 Archaeological dataset records often use a textual expression of dating rather than absolute numeric years for the dating of artefacts.
 These textual data values can be in a variety of formats and different languages.
-There can be prefixes present such as 'Circa', 'Early', 'Mid', 'Late' - and suffixes such as 'A.D.', 'B.C.', 'C.E.', 'B.C.E.', 'B.P.' that may influence the dates intended.
+There can be prefixes present such as _Circa_, _Early_, _Mid_, _Late_ - and suffixes such as _A.D._, _B.C._, _C.E._, _B.C.E._, _B.P._ that may influence the dates intended.
 This situation presents potential problems for temporal comparison of records in a single dataset, but also introduces wider data integration issues, as illustrated in the table below:

 | Category | Language | Expresssion |
 |------|----------|-------------|